joshbegley/nyt-latest/README.md

-**Colts QB Anthony Richardson was 'special': Inside the drive the saved Indy's season**\
+**Colts QB Anthony Richardson was 'special': Inside the drive that saved Indy's season**\
 `In a game the Colts had to have to keep their postseason dreams alive, Richardson marched them 80 yards on 19 plays and pulled out a win.`\
 https://nytimes.com/athletic/5961674/2024/12/01/anthony-richardson-colts-win-drive-patriots/